 Today’s interview comes from Cape Cod, Massachusetts and features a multi-talented Photographer named Liz Thomas.
 Liz draws inspiration for her photography from the love she has for the beauty of nature and an awareness of her surroundings.
 With a fresh approach and connection to nature, the perfect formula is provided for Liz’s stunning photography.

 Liz, thank you so much for sharing your thoughts experiences with us and thank you so much for all your thoughtful responses.
-You are a talented photographer and someone who’s work is definitely worth following.
+You are a talented photographer and someone whose work is definitely worth following.
 I hope to see more wonderful things from you in the future!

 Can you please tell the readers a bit about yourself?